-Embedded SQL is a method of embedding SQL-statements in a compilation unit that otherwise conforms to the standard for a particular programming language, known as the host language.
-It defines how an equivalent compilation unit, entirely in the host language, may be derived that conforms to the particular programming language standard.
+Embedded SQL is a method of embedding SQL-statements in a compilation unit that is otherwise written according to the rules for a particular programming language, known as the host language.
+It defines how an equivalent compilation unit, entirely in the host language, may be derived.
 In that equivalent compilation unit, each embedded SQL-statement has been replaced by one or more statements that invoke a database language procedure that contains the SQL-statement.